 Write-back caching may help increase performance significantly, but it may come at a cost.
 As the I/O subsystem lies about data being written to disk, that data may get lost if the system crashes or loses power.
 There is a risk of data loss or data corruption.
 Only use write-back caching on equipment that is supported by battery backup units and a UPS.
 Due to the risks associated with write-back caching, there might be use cases where it might be advised not to enable it to retain data consistency.

-The I/O subsystem can't lie to the application about writes.
+The I/O subsystem can't lie to the application about reads.
 If the application asks the I/O subsystem "can I have the contents of file X", the I/O subsystem can't just say "well, yes, sure".
 It actually has to deliver that data.
 So any arbitrary write can be easily cached and written to disk in a more optimised way, reads may be harder.
 There is no easy way out, the I/O subsystem must deliver.

 Where any arbitrary write can be cached, only a limited number of reads can be cached.
 Cache memory is relatively small compared to the storage of the disk subsystem.
 The I/O subsystem must be smart about which data needs to be cached.